 - 3 in 10 clients are often raising issues specifically related to Covid-19.

 Our research captures key insights into the various impacts of the Covid-19 pandemic on IACP counsellors/psychotherapists and their work.
 Adaptability has been a key feature that has shone through in these results and most counsellors and psychotherapists continued their work albeit online.
-The challenges of pandemic and associated governmental restrictions have been met head-on by members and amongst the considerable challenges experienced there has also been room for opportunity.
+The challenges of the pandemic and associated governmental restrictions have been met head-on by members and amongst the considerable challenges experienced, there has also been room for opportunity.

-Long-term isolation as a result of a pandemic is associated with serious mental health issues such as PTSD, anxiety, depression, insomnia.
+Long-term isolation as a result of a pandemic is associated with serious mental health issues such as PTSD, anxiety, depression and insomnia.
 Are people working exclusively from home at a higher risk of developing these issues?
 What are some practical steps people working remotely can take to protect their mental wellbeing?